 Big banks tend to lend to the most qualified customers only, leaving a significant portion of the community underserved, especially after the financial crises.
 That’s when I began learning about fintech (financial technology).

-I feel very fortunate to have the opportunity to contribute, in my own little way, on making things just a bit easier of everyday people.
+I feel very fortunate to have the opportunity to contribute, in my own little way, on making things just a bit easier for everyday people.

-What do you enjoy and find most interesting about your job?
+What do you find most interesting about your job?
 How does your work help small business owners?

 EE: Fundbox is a uniquely positioned company in a uniquely positioned industry.
 I truly believe our work here makes a difference.
 I’ve spoken to thousands of business owners throughout my career, and nowhere else have I seen the direct, measurable, impact that Fundbox has on small businesses.

 The basic difference I have always seen between Fundbox and traditional lenders is our core focus.
 Our goal has never been to sell a product, but rather to provide a solution to a specific problem.
 Everything our team talks about on a daily basis revolves around improving the process of how small business owners pay and get paid.
 That aligns our success with that of our customers.

 My job allows me the unique privilege of both providing a voice and having a voice.
 Through our interactions with customers, whether that’s through my team’s conversations or my own, I get direct feedback on where we are getting it right and where we can improve.
 Unlike at other companies, I get to act on that feedback directly.
 That’s pretty cool.

 You have some direct small business experience.
 Can you talk about how that informs your work at Fundbox?